 LJM1 Subsidiary Consolidation.
 Enron’s decision that the LJM1 subsidiary should be consolidated in 1999 and 2000 is based on Enron’s current assessment that the subsidiary did not qualify for nonconsolidation treatment because of inadequate capitalization.

 In 1999, Enron entered into a series of transactions involving a third party and LJM1.
-The effect of the transactions was (i) Enron and the third party amended certain forward contracts to purchase shares of Enron common stock, resulting in Enron having forward contracts to purchase Enron common shares at the market price on that day, (ii) LJM1 received 6.8 million shares of Enron common stock subject to certain restrictions, 3.1 million shares of which it contributed to the LJM1 subsidiary and (iii) Enron received a note receivable, which was repaid in December 1999, and certain financial instruments hedging Enron’s investment in the stock of Rhythms NetConnections, Inc. Enron recorded the assets received and equity issued at estimated fair value.
+The effect of the transactions was (i) Enron and the third party amended certain forward contracts to purchase shares of Enron common stock, resulting in Enron having forward contracts to purchase Enron common shares at the market price on that day, (ii) LJM1 received 6.8 million shares of Enron common stock subject to certain restrictions, 3.1 million shares of which it contributed to the LJM1 subsidiary and (iii) Enron received a note receivable from LJM1, which was repaid in December 1999, and certain financial instruments hedging Enron’s investment in the stock of Rhythms NetConnections, Inc. Enron recorded the assets received and equity issued at estimated fair value.
 In connection with the transactions, LJM1 agreed that Mr. Fastow would have no pecuniary interest in such Enron common shares and would be restricted from voting on matters related to such shares.
 In March 2000, Enron and LJM1 entered into an agreement to terminate the financial instruments.
 In connection with this agreement, Enron received the 3.1 million shares of Enron common stock held by the LJM1 subsidiary.
 A put option, which was originally entered into in the first quarter of 2000 and gave LJM1 the right to sell shares of Enron common stock to Enron at a strike price of $71.31 per share, was terminated under this agreement.
 In return, Enron paid approximately $26.8 million to LJM1.

-Consolidation of the LJM1 subsidiary has the effect of eliminating the income recognized by Enron on derivative transactions with this LJM subsidiary, thus reducing Enron’s net income in 1999 and 2000.
+Consolidation of the LJM1 subsidiary has the effect of eliminating the income recognized by Enron on derivative transactions with this LJM1 subsidiary, thus reducing Enron’s net income in 1999 and 2000.
 Shareholders’ equity has been reduced in 1999 and increased in 2000 to reflect the elimination of Enron common stock contributed by LJM1 to the LJM1 subsidiary.

 Shareholders’ Equity Reduction.
 Enron’s previously-announced $1.2 billion reduction of shareholders’ equity primarily involves the correction of an accounting error made in the second quarter of 2000 and in the first quarter of 2001.
 As described in more detail below and in Note 4, four SPEs known as Raptor I-IV (collectively, Raptor) were created in 2000 to permit Enron to hedge market risk in certain of its investments.
 (LJM2 Co-Investment, L.P.
 (LJM2), a private investment limited partnership for which the general partner’s managing member was Mr. Fastow, invested in these entities, but the related-party nature of the transaction is not relevant to the accounting correction.)
 As part of the capitalization of these entities, Enron issued common stock in exchange for a note receivable.
 Enron increased notes receivable and shareholders’ equity to reflect this transaction.
 Enron now believes that, under generally accepted accounting principles, the note receivable should have been presented as a reduction to shareholders’ equity (similar to a shareholder loan).
 This treatment would have resulted in no net increase to shareholders’ equity.
 The net effect of this initial accounting entry was to overstate both notes receivable and shareholders’ equity by approximately $172 million (which represented less than 2% of shareholders’ equity at the time) in each of the second quarter, third quarter and year-end financial statements of Enron for the year 2000.